JohannesLorenz/lmms-wiki/Compiling-lmms-(Windows).md

+# This tutorial has moved here: [[Compiling]]
+# Please update your bookmarks

+### Below is kept temporarily for reference purposes only and will soon be removed

 > **Note:**  This tutorial is written for Ubuntu 14.04 x64.
 The steps may work on other Debian-based distros with slight adjustments.

 ### Prerequisites